Long Lake (Thurston County, Washington)

 Long Lake is a freshwater lake located in Thurston County, Washington, United States.
 It is located approximately 5.5 mi east of Olympia.
 It consists of two basins connected by a narrow neck.
 It is two miles (3.2 km) long and has two islands, Holmes Island (13 acres / 5.3 ha) and Kirby Island (2.4 acres / 1 ha).
 Long Lake is fed by Pattison Lake and drains via Himes/Woodland Creek and Lois Lake to Henderson Inlet.
 Long Lake was given its descriptive name in 1853.

-Public access
+Recreation

 Boat launch

 The lake can be accessed via a Washington State Department of Fish and Wildlife (WDFW) boat launch.
 The launch is open during fishing season and requires a WDFW vehicle use permit.
+Thurston County establishes regulations regarding boating operations and water safety on Long Lake.

 Long Lake Park

 Long Lake Park is a 10-acre (4 ha) park operated by the City of Lacey which features a swimming beach, sand-volleyball courts, and barbecue facilities.
 The park has 285 feet of beach frontage as well as picnic facilities and pedestrian trails through the woods.

 The city calls the swimming beach one of the finest in Thurston County.
 The park is open from 7 am to dusk.

+In May 2025, swimmer's itch was reported at the lake, prompting Thurston County to issue a public advisory to avoid swimming there.

 Fishing

+In 2014, Long Lake was added to the WDFW list of lakes open for year-round fishing.
 The following species of fish can be found in Long Lake: